kapsner/rBiasCorrection/README.md

 )
 ```

-More detailed information on how to use the package `rBiasCorrection` can be found in the [package vignette](vignettes/) and the [FAQs](https://github.com/kapsner/rBiasCorrection/blob/master/FAQ.md).
+More detailed information on how to use the package `rBiasCorrection` can be found in the [vignette](https://cran.r-project.org/web/packages/rBiasCorrection/vignettes/rBiasCorrection_howto.html) and the [FAQs](https://github.com/kapsner/rBiasCorrection/blob/master/FAQ.md).

 ## BiasCorrector